Mary (nee Logue) Cavanagh

 Mary Logue was the first child of Irish immigrants, Brian and Margaret (nee McAlroy; post Margaret Crinigan), born at sea on the ship 'Margaret' in March 1841, on the last days of their voyage out to New South Wales.
 Her birth was registered at Parramatta on arrival.

-The Logue's second of six daughters, Margaret, was born at Murrumbidgee in 1843 and the family moved to Duntroon around 1856.
+The Logue's second of six daughters, Margaret, was born at Murrumbidgee in 1843 and the family then moved to the Duntroon Dairy in the 1850s.

 Samuel Shumack wrote – "When he arrived in Duntroon in 1856 Brian Logue and his family had charge of the dairy.
 He had six daughters and one son, and the dairy was a model of cleanliness and efficiency.
 Early in 1857 the Logue family left the dairy and took a farm at Canberra.